silvervian/rsschool-cv/cv.md

 Be a great JavaScript developrer.

 **Experience**
 FullStack Developer working with WordpPress and PrestaShop.
+A lot of tutorials and courses with JavaScript and React

 **Skills:**
 - HTML5/CSS